Parent Group Announcement

 You may contact me at 675-2370, or firstname.lastname@example.org

 Another Note to ALL PARENTS

 To the extent that it is possible, we will have qualified medical personnel aboard for overnight drills.
 We will need documentation for any medications to be administered during drill.
-Please use form NSCTNG025 to accompany any prescription medication that your child will bring with them.
+Please use form Report of Medical History Supplemental to accompany any prescription medication that your child will bring with them.
 This form requires a doctor’s signature.
 Immediately upon reporting, medication and proper paperwork must be turned over to the commanding officer or his designee by the parent or guardian.
 Any cadet found in possession of medication; prescription or otherwise, will be subject to disciplinary action.
 Parents are required to recover any remaining medication or containers before your cadet are dismissed.
 These are the regulations that we are directed to follow and we will make all reasonable accommodations; within our power, to see that your child is cared for.
 Thank you for your cooperation, and if you have any concerns or questions, please feel free to contact me.